Acquisition and Disposition

 NOTE 7 — ACQUISITION AND DISPOSITION

-As a result of the Merger, for financial statement reporting purposes, the business combination between the Company and Gold King has been treated as a reverse acquisition and recapitalization with Gold King deemed the accounting acquirer and the Company deemed the accounting acquiree under the acquisition method of accounting in accordance with FASB Accounting Standards Codification (“ASC”) Section 805-10-55.
-At the time of the Merger, both the Company and Gold King have their own separate operating segments.
-Accordingly, the assets and liabilities and the historical operations that are reflected in the consolidated financial statements after the Merger are those of the Gold King and are recorded at the historical cost basis of the Company.
-The acquisition process utilizes the capital structure of the Company and the assets and liabilities of Gold King which are recorded at historical cost.
+As a result of the Merger, for financial statement reporting purposes, the business combination between the Company and Gold King was treated as a reverse acquisition and recapitalization with Gold King deemed the accounting acquirer and the Company deemed the accounting acquiree under the acquisition method of accounting in accordance with FASB Accounting Standards Codification (“ASC”) Section 805-10-55.
+At the time of the Merger, both the Company and Gold King had their own separate operating segments.
+Accordingly, the assets and liabilities and the historical operations that were reflected in the consolidated financial statements after the Merger were those of Gold King and were recorded at the historical cost basis of the Company.
+The acquisition process utilized the capital structure of the Company and the assets and liabilities of Gold King which were recorded at historical cost.

 The net purchase price paid by the Company was allocated to assets acquired and liabilities assumed on the records of the Company as follows:

 In June 2017, subsequent to the Merger, the Company decided to discontinue its memory product business.
 The Company sold the Dataram Memory business on October 13, 2017 for a purchase price of $900,000.
-The Company will focus its activities on its gold and precious metal exploration business.
-During the year ended April 30, 2018, the Company has received net proceeds from the sale of Dataram Memory business of $326,404 after payment of fees related to the sale such as legal and commission expenses and other liabilities assumed.
+The Company focused its activities on its gold and precious metal exploration business after the sale.
+During the year ended April 30, 2018, the Company received net proceeds from the sale of Dataram Memory business of $326,404 after payment of fees related to the sale such as legal and commission expenses and other liabilities assumed.

 The following table sets forth for the year ended April 30, 2018, indicated selected financial data of the Company’s discontinued operations of its memory product business from the date of merger to April 30, 2018.